 There are a lot of different renditions of the $2 bill, which can create a lot of disparity and confusion on what they are worth.

 According to some, the 1917 legal tender note with the red seal stamp can go for $40.
-This was one of the largest bills before they all became standardized.
+This was one of the largest bills before they were standardized.

 For all the 1976 bills brought to local post offices for stamps, these can be worth two to four-ish times face value.

 This may be disappointing for some.
-But collectors believe those bills with interesting stamps may be worth more in the future, given they have become so rare.
+But collectors believe the bills with interesting stamps may be worth more in the future, given their rarity.

-Any version of the bills produced from 1928 to the 1950s may be worth more.
-These are said to have value depending on who you sell them to, anywhere from $10 to $30, if in MS 63 grade condition.
+Any version of the bills produced from 1928 to the 1950s may be worth more, depending on appraisal.
+These have value depending on who you sell them to, anywhere from $10 to $30, if in MS 63 grade condition.

 Generally, we can look at a few factors to determine value.